Estate Planning for the Childless

 Upcoming Estate Planning Workshop

 For more information on estate planning, be sure to attend our last estate planning workshop of the year on December 4th!
-Catherine or Amanda will talk about the differences between a will and trust, the trouble with joint tenancy, and other important issues.
+Catherine will talk about the differences between a will and trust, the trouble with joint tenancy, and other important issues.
 There is limited space available, so be sure to register soon!